 Deputy Fire Chief Vince Pena has been with the Los Angeles County Fire Department since 1981.
 Chief Pena has held the positions of firefighter, firefighter paramedic, firefighter specialist, fire camp foreman, fire captain, battalion chief, assistant fire chief and deputy fire chief.

 Anthony M. WhittleDeputy Fire Chief | Central Operations Bureau

 Deputy Fire Chief Anthony M. Whittle, who oversees the Central Operations Bureau, has served as a full-time member of the Los Angeles County Fire Department for over 27 years.
 He is a second-generation firefighter who has been around the Department his whole life.

-On October 16, 2015, Deputy Fire Chief Anthony C. Marrone was reassigned to the Special Services Bureau (SSB).
+In November 2017, Chief Ewald was assigned to the Special Services Bureau (SSB) and was officially promoted to the position of Deputy Fire Chief on December 16, 2017.
 SSB is comprised of the Command and Control Division (Dispatch), Construction and Maintenance Division (Crafts and Project Management), Information Management Division (IT) and the Fleet Services Division (Field Repair and Fire Shops).

 Christopher AndersonDeputy Fire Chief | Administrative Services Bureau

 Before joining the Fire Department in April 2016, Deputy Fire Chief Christopher Anderson was the chief procurement officer and finance administrator overseeing a budget of nearly $1 billion for the Los Angeles Superior Court.